|Between July and August||

 For more on admission requirements for students from a lycée français, see France and French lycée.

 - You can receive up to 18 units (six courses) of advanced standing for some first-year courses if you have achieved a grade of at least 12/20 (10/20 for French) in your baccalaureate exams.
 You will receive your advanced standing when we receive your baccalaureate result.

 - We do not grant advanced standing if you have followed the GCE British curriculum.

 Don’t miss an opportunity to get your questions answered!
-Whether you need help choosing your program, finalizing your admission application, or have already applied and have questions, we’ve got plenty of virtual opportunities for you to get the information you need, including recorded presentations on admissions from our different open house events.
+Whether you need help choosing your program, finalizing your admission application, or have already applied and have questions, we’ve got plenty of virtual opportunities for you to get the information you need, including campus tours.
 Visit our admission events page regularly for the most up-to-date information about our events.

 See wait times and secure a spot in our virtual line for all services.